admin-shell-io/submodel-templates/README.md

 ## Collaboration Mode

 For the time being this repository is maintained by the IDTA office.
 In the future it is planned to allow pull request via CLA (contributor license agreement).
-Please use the issue tracker of this repository to provide feedback.
+Please use the issue tracker [submit a new issue](https://github.com/admin-shell-io/submodel-templates/issues/new) of this repository to provide feedback.

 # Table of IDTA Submodel templates